 These services have completely changed the entertainment industry, and Netflix is leading the pack.

-Netflix is based in California, but they produce movies and TV around the world.
+Netflix is based in California but streams movies and TV around the world.

-The company started as a DVD mail rental business.
+The company started as a DVD mail rental business back in 1997.

-In 2007, Netflix introduced the digital streaming element to their subscription, so users could watch content on their computers or on their TVs using a video game console.
+In 2007, Netflix introduced the digital streaming element to its subscription so users could watch content on computers or TVs using a video game console.

-In 2013, they started producing their own TV series with “House of Cards”.
+In 2013, the streaming giant started producing its own TV series with “House of Cards”.

-The initial success of this venture led them to produce more Netflix original movies and TV shows.
+The initial success of this venture led it to produce more Netflix original movies and TV shows.